-Buddy Davis, a seventh-generation descendant of settlers of Madison County, has enjoyed a long and varied musical career.
+Buddy Davis, a seventh-generation descendant of settlers of Madison County, enjoyed a long and varied musical career.
 As a child he begged his parents for a guitar, and when he had one, learned to play it by watching Lester Flatt’s fingers when Flatt and Scruggs appeared on television.
 At the age of fourteen, Davis was hired as a bass player, and proceeded to learn the instrument as he went along.
-That he had a knack for music is evident, as he has been a professional musician ever since.
+That he had a knack for music is evident, and was showcased over an extensive professional musical career.

-Davis plays many kinds of music along the classic country, bluegrass, and oldtime spectrum.
-He played in The Bailey Mountain Trio with fellow Madison County native Roger Howell.
-He currently fronts his own band, playing a vast variety of American music.
-He also performs at major Folk Festivals with his daughters and granddaughter.
+Davis played many kinds of music along the classic country, bluegrass, and old time spectrum.
+He played in The Bailey Mountain Trio with fellow Madison County native Roger Howell; fronted his own band, playing a vast variety of American music; and performed at major Folk Festivals with his daughters and granddaughter.

 Buddy Davis received the Bascom Lamar Lunsford Award in 2000, in recognition of his significant contributions to traditional music.

 Buddy Davis passed away February 26, 2023 at the age of seventy-four.